Too soon for some history about Tucson?

 In today’s Tucson, El Presidio is on the national register as a historic district but, except for an archaeological excavation that revealed the foundation of the corner of the original Presidio, none of the original building remains.
 However, within the district, shown here,

 you can find the small El Presidio Park, the Old Pima County Courthouse, two museums including the Tucson Museum of Art, and a reconstructed 20-foot-tall adobe tower called a torreon.
 I walked the three-quarters of a mile from the Downtown Clifton Motel – where I’d spend the final night of the trip – to the courthouse but much of the area was hidden behind construction fencing and again, I didn’t take any pictures.
-I expected none of these places to be open because it was Sunday evening so I didn’t venture any further into the neighborhood.
+I expected none of these places to be open because it was Sunday evening so I didn’t venture any farther into the neighborhood.
 Neither did I seek out anyplace associated with that daughter of Tucson and my teenaged crush – Linda Ronstadt.

-Red rocks at lunch
+Red rocks at lunch.

 As late as Sunday morning, I was considering intermediate stops at either Four Corners, Antelope Canyon, or Sedona.
-I’d read enough mixed reviews about Four Corners that, although it’s the only place in the U.S. where four states intersect, it just didn’t seem worth the hour or two it would add to the drive.
+I’d read enough mixed reviews about Four Corners that, although it’s the only place in the US where four states intersect, it just didn’t seem worth the hour or two it would add to the drive.
 That left me to choose between Antelope Canyon and Sedona.

 I’d seen jaw-dropping photos of Antelope Canyon.
 However, while it would only have added an hour and a half to the drive, it would have also added at least another two hours for a guided canyon tour.
 I think I would have needed to start very early and I simply couldn’t muster the right level of enthusiasm.